 4. Agile and real-time changes

-6. Solve the problems before they happenProblem-solving is a critical task for a project manager.
+Problem-solving is a critical task for a project manager.
 It is way easier to solve problems ahead of time instead of in the middle of a crisis.
-Gantt Charts help sort out the bottlenecks before they occur.
+Gantt charts help sort out the bottlenecks before they occur.
 Lack of resources, an overload of work, timing issues?
 Problems always occur, but it’s best to solve them ahead of time while they are still “invisible.”

-Although there are many advantages to using a Gantt Chart, there are of course some disadvantages as well.
-Keep these things in mind when using a Gantt Chart for the most effective results.
+Although there are many advantages to using a Gantt chart, there are of course some disadvantages as well.
+Keep these things in mind when using the tool for the most effective results.

 It’s important to remember that:

-1. Plans can get complex
+1. Plans can get complex (and messy)